tionis/90-deg-rotator/README.md

 ### ✅ Verify Installation

 1. Check instance is running: `./maubot_helper.py status`
-2. Send test image to a room with the bot
+2. Send an image to a room with the bot
+3. Reply to that image with `/rotate` or `/r`
-3. Verify rotated image is returned
+4. Verify rotated image is returned
-4. Check logs for any errors
+5. Check logs for any errors

 ## Configuration